karagullemehmet/1-28V-DC-Power-Distribution-Modeling-Stability-and-Fault-Detection-with-reference-with-MIL-STD-704F-/README.md

-28V DC Power Distribution Modeling and Fault Detection
+⚡ 28V DC Power Distribution Modeling and Fault Detection

-MATLAB / Simulink – Model-Based Design
+Model-Based Design using MATLAB/Simulink

-Project Overview
+📌 Project Overview

-This repository contains a model-based simulation of a 28 V DC power distribution system developed in MATLAB/Simulink.
+This project presents a model-based analysis of a 28V DC power distribution system using MATLAB/Simulink.
-The project focuses on analyzing voltage stability, current behavior, and fault response of the DC bus under different operating and fault conditions.
+The model is developed to evaluate voltage stability, current behavior, and fault responses under both normal and faulty operating conditions.

-The model is intended for system-level analysis and validation prior to real hardware testing.
+The study follows an aerospace-oriented design approach, aligned with MIL-STD-704F voltage limits, and demonstrates how power distribution faults can be detected and classified before real hardware testing.

-System Description
+🧩 System Description

 The electrical system is modeled using Simscape Electrical and includes:

-28 V DC power source
+28V DC voltage source with internal impedance

 Source resistance and line inductance

 Normal and heavy load conditions

-Fault paths for short circuit, open circuit, and ground fault

-Voltage and current sensing blocks

-The architecture represents a simplified aircraft or heavy-duty DC power distribution system.
+Fault injection blocks for:

+Short circuit

+Open circuit

+Ground fault

+Both bus voltage and bus current behaviors are monitored throughout the simulation.

-Fault Scenarios
+⚠️ Fault Injection Scenarios

-The following scenarios are simulated and evaluated:
+The following operating scenarios are simulated using predefined time schedules:

 Normal operation